Why is soil testing important?

 Here is more information on the above types of soil.

-Both lime and sulfur are considered soil conditioners.
 It is important to add either separately from soil fertilizers; a few weeks to a month before is best.
 When adding lime and sulfur to your garden beds make sure you rake it evenly into the soil.

 If your soil is extremely acidic or alkaline make an application in the spring and another one in the fall so as not to give the soil too much all at once.
-It can take a few seasons to get to the optimum number you want.
+It can take a few seasons to get to the optimum number you want

 Return from Soil Testing to Vegetable Garden Soil